KomodoPlatform/NotaryNodes/proposals/lukechilds/README.md

 I found a vulnerability in `marketmaker`, the daemon that powers the BarterDEX network, that would allow a website to steal all your funds after you launch the daemon.
 I advised how to fix the issue and it was resolved many releases ago.

 https://github.com/jl777/SuperNET/issues/563

+## Disclosure

+I am currently being funded by @pondsea for my development work on the new BarterDEX GUI.
+I believe he is also running for election.

 ---